 Even with the best systems, some days are a slog.
 Entrepreneurship isn’t a smooth climb; it’s a series of distractions, self-doubt, and exhaustion.
 Spot these killers and shut them down.

 One of the most damaging culprits is interruptions.
-A quick Slack message or “urgent” email isn’t minor—context-switching can cost over 20 minutes to recover from each interruption3.
+A quick Slack message or “urgent” email isn’t minor.
+Context-switching can cost more than 20 minutes to recover from each interruption3.
 That’s a huge productivity tax.

 Defeating Procrastination and Perfectionism

-Perfectionism keeps projects from seeing the light of day.
+Perfectionism keeps projects from seeing the light.
 Shipping at 80% is usually better than waiting for perfect.
 Treat launches as experiments: ship, learn, iterate.

 Energy matters more than time.
 An empty calendar won’t help if you’re drained.
 Strategic breaks are non-negotiable.
 The Pomodoro Technique—focused 25-minute sprints with 5-minute breaks—prevents cognitive fatigue.

-When your focus fades, step away.
+When focus fades, step away.
 Take a walk or do something unrelated.
 You’ll return sharper.

 Answering Your Top Time Management Questions